ItsDrike/itsdrike.com/content/posts/software-licenses.md

 that's using parts of your code, but this means that anybody could simply take your entire project, change it a bit and close-source it, while just respecting the terms of your license (most likely just being the original author mention), after that the person/company utilizing your code could easily release the product as a payed software without having to show what the code is actually doing at all.
-This means they could improve the software a bit, add all kinds of trackers constantly sending everything you do with their software to them and perhaps even some nefarious things such as integrating a full-blown crypto-currency miner that's running in the background at all times while you're using this project sending the mined profit to them.
-Things like these are unavoidable with a license allowing this much freedom, and even though it may require that project to mention the source, this mention can easily be lost along with thousands of other mentions because the project may rely on many other things too.
+And since the code is now closed-sourced they could even decide to add all kinds of trackers constantly sending everything you do with that software to them and perhaps even some nefarious things, such as integrating a full-blown crypto-currency miner that's running in the background at all times while you're using this project.

+Things like these are unavoidable with a license allowing this much freedom, and even though it may require the project to follow some guidelines, they usually aren't that strict and if it's just mentioning the source, this mention can easily be lost along with thousands of other mentions because the project may rely on many other things too.

 However the proponents of this license like this fact because even though it may mean their software will be used along with these non-privacy respecting things added on top, at least it means that a big part of this new project is